janbolmer/molec/README.md

 ## Paramter File

-has to be a .csv file with the first line as:
+has to be a .csv file with the first line as shown below.

-In case fixes is set to 1 - it will use the values given
+(In case fixed is set to 1 it will use the values given for N_val, B_val and R_val.

-for N_val, B_val and R_val
+Otherwise it will take Uniform Probability Distributions as Prior from low to up.)

 ```csv
 element,fixed,N_val,N_low,N_up,B_val,B_low,B_up,R_val,R_low,R_up